International Student Orientation

 How much does International Student Orientation cost?

-The International Student Orientation fee is $50 USD, which is applied automatically in the student’s UTD account.
+The International Student Orientation fee is $50 USD, which is applied automatically in the student’s UT Dallas account.
 The cost covers the following (this is an institutional scale operation): The Guide (annual publication for new international students), ICP portfolio, including campus resources, meals, extended UT Dallas Comet cruise bus services, airport pickup buses, ISO supplies, among others.

 How can I change my International Orientation session?